inrupt/solid-client-authn-js/ARCHITECTURE.md

 important to declare the dependencies from the most specialized to the most generic, because if a fallback handler that can handle all requests is declared first, the other more specialized handlers will never be called.

-Note that the label for the containers of the aggregator and the underlying handlers differ in the example above:
-- `browser:oidcHandler` (without an 's') for the aggregator.
-- `browser:oidcHandlers` (with an 's'), for the aggregated handlers.

 The order in which the `container` object registers dependencies isn't relevant in the case they are registered with different labels.
 The